 The vanilla donut inside was good, nothing amazing, but something I’m sure my kids would enjoy.
 My boys aren’t quite the donut snobs I am.

-Various Sugar Cookies from Grand Californian Halloween Treat Cart
+Various Sugar Cookies from Grand Californian Holiday Cart

-There are four different sugar cookie options at the treat cart – Oogie Boogie, Minnie, Mickey, and a Poison apple cookie.
+There are a bunch of different sugar cookie options at the treat cart – Poison Apple cookie, Jack Skellington Cookie, and a Hocus Pocus cookie.
 The cookies themselves are all the same sugar cookie base, they’re just topped with different decorations.

-All of the cookies are decent but not as good as the Halloween shortbread cookie or the large Mickey shaped sugar cookies you get in the parks.
+All of the cookies are decent but not as good as the large Mickey shaped sugar cookies you get in the parks.
 The cookie is just not quite as melt in your mouth soft and instead is a bit harder, still good, but just not the super soft Mickey cookies you might be used to.

 Out of the three that I tried, the Jack Skellington one was my personal favorite – it tasted almost like a black and white cookie with its white and black chocolate.